 Mean score of companies in the Furniture Manufacturing industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, Camper reported total carbon emissions of approximately 35,384,000 kg CO2e, with Scope 1 emissions at about 42,000 kg CO2e, Scope 2 emissions at approximately 496,000 kg CO2e, and a significant Scope 3 contribution of around 61,074,000 kg CO2e.
+In 2023, Camper reported total carbon emissions of approximately 35,384,000 kg CO2e, comprising 42,000 kg CO2e from Scope 1, 496,000 kg CO2e from Scope 2, and a significant 61,074,000 kg CO2e from Scope 3 emissions.
 This reflects a decrease from 2022, where total emissions were about 37,294,000 kg CO2e, with Scope 1 at 35,000 kg CO2e, Scope 2 at 645,000 kg CO2e, and Scope 3 at 67,441,000 kg CO2e.
-Camper has set ambitious climate commitments, including a Net Zero pledge to achieve carbon neutrality by 2050, with a base year of 2019.
-Near-term targets include a 50% reduction in absolute Scope 1 and 2 greenhouse gas emissions by 2030, and a 30% reduction in absolute Scope 3 emissions from purchased goods and services by the same year.
-Long-term goals aim for a 90% reduction in total emissions across all scopes by 2050.
-These targets are aligned with the Science Based Targets initiative (SBTi) and demonstrate Camper's commitment to sustainable practices within the textiles, apparel, footwear, and luxury goods sector.
-The company is actively working towards these goals, reflecting a proactive approach to mitigating climate impact.
+Camper has committed to ambitious climate targets, aiming for net-zero greenhouse gas emissions across its entire value chain by 2050, with a base year of 2019.
+Near-term goals include a 50% reduction in absolute Scope 1 and 2 emissions by 2030 and a 30% reduction in Scope 3 emissions from purchased goods and services by the same year.
+Long-term, the company aims to reduce total emissions (Scopes 1, 2, and 3) by 90% by 2050.
+These commitments are aligned with the Science Based Targets initiative (SBTi) and reflect a proactive approach to addressing climate change within the textiles, apparel, footwear, and luxury goods sector.

 Access structured emissions data, company-specific emission factors, and source documents